Straight-Path-Solutions/sp_CheckSecurity/README.md

 **@ShowHighOnly** - the default is 0, which returns all findings.
 If you only want to focus on the most important findings, you can reduce the result set by setting this to 1.<p>

+**@PreferredDBOwner** - the default is 'sa', but use this parameter if you have a preferred server principal that you want as the owner of databases.<p>

 **@CheckLocalAdmin** - the default is 0, which does not check the members of the local Windows Administrators group.
 Because this is a powerful group, we recommend setting this to 1 to determine who is in the local Administrators group, however…<p>

 ### *** WARNING ***<p>